Supervisor Development Program (SDP)

 Yesterday they were the best hand on the line.
 Today they run the shift — and nobody showed them how.

 You promoted your best operator, your fastest hand, your most reliable worker — because they were the best at the work.
 Now they wear a supervisor's badge and stand in the hardest seat in the building: too senior to be one of the team, too junior to feel like management, and expected to hit the day's numbers through people who were their equals yesterday.
-Nobody sat them down and taught them how to lead a shift, give an instruction that actually gets followed, pull up a slacker without a shouting match, or take the heat from the plant head without dumping it on the floor.
+Nobody sat them down and taught them how to lead a shift, give an instruction that actually gets followed, settle a conflict between two operators, pull up a slacker without a shouting match, or take the heat from the plant head without dumping it on the floor.
 The frontline supervisor decides whether today's targets are met — and is, quietly, the least-trained leader you have.
-This programme trains them.
+A Supervisor Development Program exists to close exactly that gap.
+This is ours.

 1,000+